Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Introduction

 \section{Introduction}

+Nowadays, one of the most important areas of medical statistical development is oncology.
+The statistical and clinical interest varies from the early detection of tumor presence and locations, the estimation of (personalized) treatment efficacy, the definition of optimal personalized treatment strategies, the analyses of resurgences, the development of ethical trial structures, to many other problems.

-Prostate cancer is the most frequent neoplasm in men, with an incidence of around 7\% among all new cancer cases ({https://gco.iarc.fr/today/online-analysis-pie}) and has therefore attracted a lot of interest in the last twenty years.
-Research focuses on very different topics, starting from the causes and the incidence of this tumor, modeling its growth and analyzing the effect of therapies, and finally analyzing the risk, the locations, and the time of biochemical relapse (BCR) and clinical recurrences.
-High levels of Serum Prostate-Specific Antigen (PSA) after primary treatments such as surgery or radiotherapy were identified in the literature to be significant indicators of tumor progression which happen at some locations different from the original one \cite{148,149,150,151,152}.
-In particular, prostatectomized patients are at risk of developing BCR and metastasis, which is the reason why, during a follow-up period of several years, they are usually monitored for PSA recurrence \cite{148,149,150,151,152}.
+Prostate cancer is the most frequent neoplasm in men, with an incidence of around 7\% among all new cancer cases \cite{cancer}, and has therefore attracted a lot of interest in the last twenty years.
+Research focuses on several topics, starting from the causes and the incidence of the tumor, modeling its growth, analyzing the effect of therapies, and, finally, analyzing the risk, the locations, and time of biochemical relapse (BCR) and clinical recurrences.
+High levels of serum Prostate-Specific Antigen (PSA) after primary treatments, such as surgery or radiotherapy, were identified in the literature to be significant indicators of tumor progression taking place at some locations different from the original one \cite{148,150,151,149,152}.
+This means that prostatectomized patients are at risk of developing BCR and metastasis, which is the reason why, during a follow-up period of several years, they are usually monitored for PCA recurrence, traditionally identified by PSA $>0.2$ ng/mL.

+Positron Emission Tomography with Prostate-Specific Membrane Antigen (PET-PSMA) is a nuclear medicine survey, that is currently one of the most sensitive tests for the early detection of tumor presence and location.
+It is very expensive and complex and, for this reason, patients should be referred to a PET-PSMA exam only in case of confirmed high risk of BCR.
+The timing of the exam is very important since if it is performed too late, the patient is subject to excessive risks, while, if it is too soon, there is a high probability of false negative results.
+The estimation of the optimal time to perform such an examination is still an open problem widely discussed in the literature.